tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Getting started/Understanding the PayU module/Update-my-information.md

 At the top of the panel, you see an example of the current date and time of the time zone selected and displayed in the format your choose.

 ### Date format
-Change the format in which you want to display the dates in your PayU Module,
+Change the format in which you want to display the dates in your PayU Module.

 <img src="/assets/UserPreferences/UserPreferences_05.png" alt="PrintScreen" width="40%"/><br>